SOULS-TAMU/nlpoptnet/docs/_build/html/_sources/README.rst.txt

    Figure 2: Graphical interpretation of the projection.

-For a detailed idea, we refer readers to `this article <https://paperlink.com>`_.
-Complete user documentation can be found `here <https://putyourdocumentationlink.com>`_.
+For a detailed idea, we refer readers to `this article <https://arxiv.org/abs/2605.00260>`_.
 Core API
 ~~~~~~~~